 One of the most well known facts about Rome is that it was originally founded by Romulus on Palatine Hill.
 The word may sound familiar and is now used in English as “palace” from the Latin “palatium” (like “palatial”) used to describe a place of power, and is where the emperors placed their palaces, hence the name.

 While Palatine Hill is the cornerstone of the foundation of Rome, the city was actually founded on a total of seven hills that included: Aventine Hill, Caelian Hill, Capitoline Hill, Esquiline Hill, Palatine Hill, Quirinal Hill and Viminal Hill.
+Any guide to Rome will point out at the 7 hills when giving you an introduction to the city, and now you know why.

 You may also recognise the word “capitol” in Capitoline Hill, which is now used in English to describe a building in which the legislative body of government meets.